mcamur/Stochastic-Pseudo-Star-Degree-Centrality/README.md

 IP-Model.java: It is the Java source code to solve the SPSDC problem via CPLEX using integer programming formulation.

-GreedyHeuristic: It is the Java source code to run the heuristic approach to identify a good SPS in a given network.
+GreedyHeuristic.java: It is the Java source code to run the heuristic approach to identify a good SPS in a given network.